mesonbuild/meson/docs/markdown/Rust-module.md

   these are passed to clang as `-I` arguments *(string since 1.0.0)*
 - c_args — A list of string arguments to pass to clang untouched
 - args — A list of string arguments to pass to `bindgen` untouched.
+- dependencies — A list of `Dependency` objects to pass to the underlying clang call (*since 1.0.0*)

 ```meson
 rust = import('unstable-rust')